- Outdoor air pollution is the cause of 3.4 millions deaths a year globally and is a major contributing factor to climate change.

 A giant air quality data gap is readily apparent when you look at a global map of available on-the-ground measurements.
 Large swathes of Africa, Central Asia, and South America lack measurements, yet through long term satellite measurements, we know they are all areas with populations that experience hazardous levels of air pollution.

-We know from examples in cities around the world that when timely, relevant air quality data has been made available, various local actors – from scientists to policymakers, to the media – are able to push local efforts forward in fighting air pollution.
+We know from examples in cities around the world that when timely, relevant air quality data has been made available, various local actors – from scientists to policymakers, to the media – are able to push local efforts forward in fighting and improving air pollution.
 In fact, in China, we have witnessed how just a single standard, “reference grade” air quality monitor placed on a rooftop in Beijing can spark an air quality revolution in a country and even a region.

 Many emerging low-cost sensing air quality technologies are also reliant on “reference grade” monitors existing – and their data being open for calibration – for their sector to scale.
 Better local monitoring has implications for the international air quality community too.
 The data feeds into global and regional chemical transport models and satellite retrievals of air quality, which are necessary components for global climate and public health efforts.
 Again, this case is simple: if you’re trying to do work that improves air quality, you need to be able to measure it first.